anadeem717/Ray-Tracer/README.md

-Learning some ray tracing fundamentals from [https://raytracing.github.io/books/RayTracingInOneWeekend.html](Ray Tracing in One Weekend)
+Learning some ray tracing fundamentals from [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)